 Do you see this case as a massive win for women or an embarrassment?
 Or is it a terrible injustice to men?

 What are your thoughts on this case?

 What is the best way to deal with cases of sexual harassment allegations that happened decades ago?

-Can you accept that the details don’t really matter at all!
+Can you accept that the details don’t matter at all!

-If you are open to the idea that we are experiencing a massive energy shift through this case… then read on my friend.
+If you are open to the idea that we are experiencing a massive energy shift that is long overdue, then read on.

 The Kavanaugh and Ford Case